-When people think of hackers, they usually think of a lone wolf acting with the intent to garner personal data for identity fraud.
+When people think of hackers, they usually think of a lone wolf acting with the intent to garner personal data for identity theft and fraud.
 But what about the corporations and government entities that use hacking as a strategy for managing risk?
 Why Hackers Win asks the pivotal question of how and why the instrumental uses of invasive software by corporations and government agencies contribute to social change.
-Through a critical media studies and communication lens, the book focuses on the struggles of breaking and defending the “trusted systems” underlying our everyday use of technology.
-It compares the United States and the European Union, exploring how cybersecurity is a structural feature of digital capitalism, and how the competitive advantage that hackers provide corporations and governments actually afford new venues for commodity development and exchange.
-Presenting prominent case studies of global players in the global cybersecurity market, the book proposes a political economic model regarding commodification of software vulnerabilities and exploits, and clearly illustrates the true social function of hacking.
+Through a critical communication and media studies lens, the book focuses on the struggles of breaking and defending the “trusted systems” underlying our everyday use of technology.
+It compares the United States and the European Union, exploring how cybersecurity and hacking accelerate each other in digital capitalism, and how the competitive advantage that hackers can provide corporations and governments may actually afford new venues for commodity development and exchange.
+Presenting prominent case studies of communication law and policy, corporate hacks, and key players in the global cybersecurity market, the book proposes a political economic model of new markets for software vulnerabilities and exploits, and clearly illustrates the social functions of hacking.

 Why Hackers Win Power and Disruption in the Network Society

 The pandemic has created major supply chain challenges for publishers, manufacturers, warehousing facilities and shipping companies.
 Please allow for a minimum of 15 business days to receive your order.
 If you need your order sooner, consider purchasing from one of our retail partner links in the buying options.
 Thank you!